LDSSA/ds-prep-course-2025/docs/github.md

 git clone git@github.com:LDSSA/ds-prep-course-2025.git
 ```

-If the cloning worked out, you should see the cloned repository folder `ds-prep-course-2025` in your `projects` directory.
+If the cloning worked out, you should see the cloned repository directory `ds-prep-course-2025` in your `projects` directory.
 You can see if it's there by listing its contents:

 ```bash
 ls ~/projects